 Thomas Deacon Academy has high expectations regarding the behaviour of students in support of its core purpose and values.
-Positive behaviours ensure that students maximise their learning in lessons within a disruption-free environment.

 The following processes are in place to support students in developing their character around behaviour and enable staff and students to work in a disruption-free environment.

 - Incidents of extreme behaviour (physical aggression, foul & abusive language, health & safety concern) should prompt an immediate removal by on-call staff to the relevant year area.
 Such incidents are likely to result in a more severe consequence than detention, such as seclusion or suspension. - 2.
 For incidents of low-level disruption, staff should have used established behaviour management techniques before signaling for on-call support; please refer to research-based evidence of best practice by Doug Lemov (TLAC 3.0) and Tom Bennett (Running the Room).
-These techniques should include: - reminding the student(s) of academy expectations of their behaviour and the consequences of not meeting them; - brief 1:1 discussion with the student outside the classroom; - seating rearrangement; - 3.
-If the behaviour persists, staff should call for support using EduLink; at this point a discussion should be had with the on-call member of staff and a decision made whether the student is able to return to the lesson or be removed. - 4.
-If removed, the student will be taken to a department removal room (not the year area) or Lecture Theatre 1, if the removal is during period 4. - 5.
-Staff should NOT add any event to EduLink, including the removal or a low-level disruption event; this will be done by the SSOs. - 6.
+These techniques should include: - a. reminding the student(s) of academy expectations of their behaviour and the consequences of not meeting them; - b. brief 1:1 discussion with the student outside the classroom; - c. seating rearrangement; - 3.
+If the behaviour persists, staff should call for support using Bromcom; at this point a discussion should be had with the on-call member of staff and a decision made whether the student is able to return to the lesson or be removed. - 4.
+If removed, the student will be taken to a department removal room (not the year area) or Lecture Theatre 2, if the removal is during period 4. - 5.
+Staff should NOT add any event to Bromcom, including the removal or a low-level disruption event; this will be done by the SSOs. - 6.
 If returned to the classroom, then the member of staff should issue a negative behaviour event (low-level disruption), at the end of the lesson.
 Please note that only 1 BP should be issued per lesson.
 NB/ if behaviour issues continue after the first on-call, then on-call should be requested again to remove the student. - 7.
 On-call staff should complete the Removal Form and hand to the relevant SSO who will contact home, log the incident and create a same-day, 60-minute detention. - 8.
-Students will sit a 60-minute detention with their year team.
-Option for staff member to visit the detention for a restorative conversation with the student. - 9.
-If a student fails to attend the detention, or is removed from it for not meeting behaviour expectations, then the detention will be escalated to a 90-minute detention. - 10.
+Students will sit a 60-minute detention with their year team; this will be escalated to a 90-minute detention, or seclusion, if a student is removed from multiple lessons on the same day. - 9.
+Double-period lessons if a student is removed from the first of a double lesson, they will return to the second period for an opportunity to continue their learning.
+If the student continues to make poor behaviour choices, they will be immediately removed; this will count as a second removal. - 10.
 Students whose behaviour persistently fails to meet expectations in a particular subject will receive further support from the department.
 If issues exist across the curriculum, then additional support will be guided by the Head of Year.